 Let’s discuss the bars now, you will see that gravel bikes feature a flared bar whereas cyclocross bikes have a more traditional drop.
 The positioning between these two drops is also different.
 You will find that it is wider than what is placed on the hood.
 Nevertheless, an adjustment between the two bars is there to make sure that descending is safe and easy.

-Gravel bikes have the kind of seat posts that allows the user to flex, which is necessary for comfort if you are looking at bumpy roads and long distances.
-Cyclocross bikes on the other hand have seatposts that allow for aggressive riding, and sharp turning, they allow maximum power transition.
+Gravel bikes have the kind of seat posts that allow the user to flex, which is necessary for comfort if you are looking at bumpy roads and long distances.
+Cyclocross bikes on the other hand have seatposts that allow for aggressive riding and sharp turning with maximum power transition.

 We have discussed the main aspects that differentiate Cyclocross and Gravel Bikes.
 What I like to do is use these two bikes in reverse roles.
 What I mean by reverse roles here is using a gravel bike for cyclocross races and a cyclocross bike for gravel cycling.
 Confused?
 Let’s discuss it!